elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 open-ml-job
 ~~~~~~~~~~~

 With the operation ``open-ml-job`` you can execute the `open jobs API <https://www.elastic.co/guide/en/elasticsearch/reference/current/ml-open-job.html>`_.

-The ``open-ml-job`` operation supports the following parameters:
+Properties
+""""""""""

 * ``job-id`` (mandatory): The name of the machine learning job to open.